DhruvSharma19/Langster/README.md

 ## ⚙️ Setup Instructions

-To get started with the Lingo project, follow these steps:
+To get started with the Langster project, follow these steps:

 1. **Clone the Repository**: Clone this repository to your local machine.
    ```bash